tardate/fretboard_web/README.md

 ## Running Locally

-A sinatra web app is included in this repo for the purpose of hosting at [fretboard.tardate.com](http://fretboard.tardate.com).
+A sinatra web app is included in this repo for the purpose of simple hosting at providers like [heroku](http://heroku.com).

 To run the app locally: